Wireless Network Adapter

 The White color scheme is a nice touch too.

 Wish I did not buy.
 I know it is a 50$ case, but cable management was awful, the frong SSD drive cages poke into the usb 3.0 and 2.0 hubs on the bottom of the motherboard, no holes or rubber grommets to push cables away, No airflow for fans unless you open the front panel, Everything is really crammed in this case, the main reason I bought it was because of the actual look of the case, which looks great.
 Not a recommended case for a 1st time builder.
+(EDIT UPDATE: After about two weeks of having this case I've realized that it wasn't the case that was the problem, It was me, This case is much easier to work with once you get hands on with it and take your time building it.
+After hours of rerouting, repositioning, and some elbow grease, I have an amazing clean build, in a quality case that looks great.)

 the cables that come with it are great quality, No problems getting things plugged up.
 More than enough power for my build though.